 Challenger is proud of the business relationships we have established with Indigenous communities, businesses and governments.
 We strive to contribute to the many communities in which we work.
 Not only by providing employment and skills development, but also participating in social and cultural activities.

-Building on Challenger’s significant presence and successful experience operating North of 60 for nearly 35 years, we have built unique partnerships with local Indigenous groups in Northern Canada, including the incorporation of Inukshuk Geomatics Inc. & Sahtu Geomatics Ltd. and Joint Venture business relationships with Chief Isaac Group of Companies & Dene Nezziddi Development Corporation.
+Building on Challenger’s successful experience operating North of 60 for nearly 35 years, we have built unique partnerships with local Indigenous groups in Northern Canada, including the incorporation of Inukshuk Geomatics Inc. & Sahtu Geomatics Ltd. and Joint Venture business relationships with Chief Isaac Group of Companies & Dene Nezziddi Development Corporation.

 The objective of our formal relationships is to:

 Inukshuk Geomatics Inc. (Inukshuk) is jointly owned by the Inuvialuit Development Corporation and Challenger Geomatics Ltd. Incorporated in 2000, Inukshuk services the Inuvialuit Settlement Region, including Inuvik and Tuktoyaktuk.

 Inukshuk’s projects have included survey and geomatics support for numerous oil and gas exploration programs in the Beaufort Sea and local area, diverse environmental reclamation efforts, and the construction of the Inuvik-Tuktoyaktuk Highway, which opened in the fall of 2017.